 A Mona happened to be a pretty or two and a half year old.
 Again, I’m using the word mature in quotation marks here because she was still a two and a half year old, but for a two and a half year old, um, she had a very, um, mature nature to her where she was a, not only a naturally rule abiding individual, but she really thrives in situations where she can be rewarded for following the rules with, you know, a sticker or a prize of some kind.
 She thrived in those types of scenarios.
 Um, whereas when Eliana was even three years old, I don’t even think she would have quite, not even necessarily understood the grow clock, but I don’t think that she would have cared enough because, and JJ was the same way up until very recently because the two of them just want to do what they feel like doing.

 And the gro clock might seem cool to them in that exact moment.
 But then when comes to shove, they’re gonna do whatever the hell they want anyways.
 So I find that in terms of the best age to be introducing this clock for some two and a half year olds, it might work any younger than two and a half.
 It likely will not work.
 Um, but then usually somewhere in that three year, you know, might, so JJ is now three years and two months, three months to be exact.
 Um, so, you know, we’re just beginning to introduce it to him, um, right now.
-And so what I explained to Amona and what I am now explaining to JJ is ma we’re making it very brief and very simple, where when the clock is, is blue and the sun is sleeping, is JJ allowed to wake up, no JJs gonna sleep.
+And so what I explained to Amona and what I am now explaining to JJ is ma we’re making it very brief and very simple, when the clock is blue you need to stay in bed, but when it’s yellow you can wake up.

 But what happens when the clock is yellow, JJ gets to wake up and, uh, and it was actually very cute when we introduced this to am Mona.
 It took her a couple days to get used to it, but then very quickly she adapted.
 And so it meant that we, we had the clock set to, I think, seven o’clock in the morning.
 Um, and so when the clock turned yellow, what was likely happening is that she was up a few minutes beforehand and would just sit there and wait and watch the clock to turn yellow.
 Um, she would literally just start screaming, mommy, daddy, the clock is yellow.
 It’s time to wake up and you know, we’re in the next room.
 Like, uh, alright,